nmanzi/webcvescanner/README.md

 # shitsniffer
-Gather a list of Citrix appliances in a country / state pair, and check if they're vulnerable to CVE-2019-19781
+Gather a list of Citrix appliances in a country / state pair, and check if they're vulnerable to CVE-2019-19781.
+Results are output as JSON which can be wrangled quite nicely into a meaningful PowerBI report.

 It does this by querying Shodan for all results in a particular country matching a search string.
 By default, it searches `country:AU has_ssl:true` with the search string `"Set-Cookie: pwcount=0"`